Focus (Cynic album)

-Focus is the debut studio album by American metal band Cynic, released September 13, 1993, through Roadrunner Records.
+Focus is the debut studio album by American metal band Cynic, released September 14, 1993, through Roadrunner Records.
 A remastered version of the album was released in 2004.

 Background and release

+The album was recorded at Morrisound Recording in Tampa, Florida and was produced by Scott Burns.

 For the album's cover art, Masvidal chose the 1974 painting "Angelic Manifestation" by surrealist artist Robert Venosa.
 He traveled to meet Venosa in person and later recalled, “I encountered someone who was incredibly kind and humble.
 He immediately put me at ease.
 We spoke for hours and explored what the music meant to say in terms of a visual context.
 He helped me to understand the relationship between the visual and auditory medium’s and how they would become one and the same if all was aligned.”
 He also chose a Venosa painting for the band's follow-up album Traced in Air.

 In 2004 Roadrunner Records released a remastered version of Focus, which contained the original eight tracks and six bonus tracks.
 Three of these were remixes by John Hiler, while the three other songs are taken from the members' post-Cynic project Portal's eponymous demo.
 Portal featured almost the same lineup as Cynic.
 Sean Malone was replaced by Chris Kringel and a fifth member, Aruna Abrams, joined on vocals and keyboards.
 All Cynic songs were written by Cynic; all Portal songs were written by Portal.
 The remixed tracks feature the same lineup as the original release.

 On August 1, 2022, it was announced that Masvidal and Warren Riker had completed a remix and remaster of Focus, which was released the following year on June 9, 2023, to celebrate the album's 30th anniversary.